calculate the sum, mean, median, and count of a single variable with sql

 how to get started with monetdb + r

-click here to install (free, open-source) monetdb on your windows computer in two count them two easy steps
+click here to install (free, open-source) monetdb on your windows, macintosh, or unix computer in two count them two easy steps

 ..now that you have monetdb and a few r packages installed..